bholmesqub/Estimation/common-emitter/redundancy.md

 ### Simplified

-Here equations that feature the current through the voltage sources have been removed as the currents are undetermined.
+Equations that feature the current through the voltage sources have been removed as the currents are undetermined.

 <div>
 \begin{align}